 A federal law known as the Firearms Owners’ Protection Act, or FOPA, protects those who are transporting firearms for lawful purposes from local and state restrictions that would otherwise prohibit or restrict passage.

 Under FOPA and its sections, regardless of any state or local law, a person is entitled to transport a firearm from any place (not necessarily a state) where he or she may lawfully possess and carry such firearm to any other place where he or she may lawfully possess and carry it, if during such transportation, the firearm is unloaded and neither the firearm or ammunition being transported, is readily accessible.
 Additionally, it must be locked out of reach.
 In vehicles without a trunk, the unloaded firearm must be in a locked container other than the glove compartment or console.
 Ammunition that is either locked out of reach in the trunk or in a locked container other than the glove compartment or console is also covered.
 Further, the traveler must not cease “traveling.”
-More about this below.
+More about this is below.

 Safe Passage Of 18 U.S. Code, Section 926A